caranha/AIWolfPy/README.md

 	* Make sure to check early with the competition runners, specially if you want to use something like an specific version of tensorflow.
 	* The competition rules forbid running multiple threads.
 Numpy and Chainer are correctly set-up server side, but for tensorflow you must make sure that your program follows this rule.
 Please see the following [post](http://aiwolf.org/archives/1951)
 * For more information, a tutorial from the original author of this package can be seen in this [slideshare](https://www.slideshare.net/HaradaKei/aiwolfpy-v049) (in Japanese).

+# About:

+This repository is an unofficial fork of the official repository of the AIWolf project, and was originally created by [Kei Harada](https://github.com/k-harada), with the objective of adding more detailed information for English speakers.